 Is this a family business?

 Wiseman: Yes, I am the first person in my family to graduate from mortuary college and open a funeral home.
 I graduated from The University of the District of Columbia in 2007.
 I opened the business in 2008.
-My parents and sisters are all very instrumental in helping to run the day to day operations.
-My mother is head administrator, my father is the hearse & limousine driver.
+My parents and sisters are all very instrumental in helping to run the day-to-day operations.
+My mother is the head administrator, my father is the hearse & limousine driver.
 My sisters Monique is HR, Marline is the chapel clergy and Monica sometimes helps out with catering.
-I have been fortunate enough to employ other great staff members however it is largely family business.
+I have been fortunate enough to employ other great staff members however it is largely a family business.

 We as a people tend to look at what you do from one aspect.
 But in my conversation with you, I learned there is more to it than just helping someone to rest in peace, so let us talk about the living.
 We talked about some things you have had to deal with such as human trafficking.
 We talked about how prevalent the theft of organs is.
 This part of the conversation led me to how you empower people in your community.

 Wiseman: The death care industry is very unique within itself.
-Morticians are certainly empathetic & sympathetic to families who have experience loss.
+Morticians are certainly empathetic & sympathetic to families who have experienced loss.
 However, the general public is not aware of the large responsibility we have of containing potential public safety hazards.
 Human remains are dangerous.
-They are sometimes riddled with diseases, airborne and blood-borne pathogens.
+They are sometimes riddled with diseases and airborne and blood-borne pathogens.
 Our facilities are regulated federally by OHSA and must meet their standards.
 Every state has its own governing board as well.
-One of the largest responsibilities right now that is plaguing the industry would be, of course black market organ death.
+One of the largest responsibilities right now that is plaguing the industry would be, of course, black market organ death.
 And so it’s become very necessary to be aware of the signs of someone maybe stealing an organ as well as trafficking.
-So yes, it is getting to be dangerous and we are faced with many, many tasks that was probably there before, but it was not as prominent.
-Right now organ and tissue, black market organ and tissue theft is a huge thing.
-And it’s a pretty big hazard only because you know, your grandmother may pass up a heart attack but your grandmother may also be HIV positive or she may have had cancer on, she may have had some other type of disease that would infect the population.
+So yes, it is getting to be dangerous and we are faced with many, many tasks that were probably there before, but it was not as prominent.
+Right now organ and tissue, black market organ, and tissue theft is a huge thing.
+And it’s a pretty big hazard only because you know, your grandmother may pass up a heart attack but your grandmother may also be HIV positive or she may have had cancer on, or she may have had some other type of disease that would infect the population.
 We are highly responsible for keeping everyone safe as well.